Resources

 Where the Gap Is

-Holistiplan reads the tax return as a whole document.
-It is not built to go deep on a single property or a portfolio of properties.
-It does not calculate Return on Equity.
+Holistiplan answers what a decision looks like on the return.
+The decision itself lives outside the tax year, and that is where the gap sits.
+Holistiplan does not calculate Return on Equity.
 It does not model what a 1031 exchange does to the client’s purchasing power and cash flow over ten years.
 It does not compare Hold vs. Sell vs. 1031 side by side with projected equity trajectories.
 It does not know what the property is worth today, what the mortgage balance is, or whether the client’s capital is working efficiently.

 It also does not produce a client-facing deliverable for a property decision meeting.
 And it does not feed property-level data into eMoney or RightCapital.